 Papiss Cisse saw two efforts ruled out either side of half-time, the first after Moussa Sissoko was adjudged to be offside, while the Senegal striker himself was penalised in the second 45, with television replays showing both decisions to be questionable.

-However, Pardew refused to blame the officials as Newcastle earned a 0-0 home draw, and has called on his players to travel to Ukraine with "fire in your belly".
+However, Pardew refused to blame the officials as Newcastle earned a 0-0 home draw, and has called on his player to travel to Ukraine with "fire in your belly".

 "Both goals were goals.
 You see the replays and you can see that," Pardew told reporters after the game.